Featured image of 3D Printing Hack: How to Build a Filament Dry Box for Under $20 Source: Handy_Bear via Instructables

 Your Current Situation

 Do you already have filament in need of dehydrating?
 Filament that needs to be actively dried determines whether or not you should use a heater or passive dryer.
-All filaments benefit from being stored with desiccant, while specific filaments such as nylon, PETG, and TPU should be dehydrated using heat prior to use.
+While all filaments benefit from being stored with desiccant, specific filaments such as nylon, PETG, and TPU should be dehydrated using heat prior to use.

 Your Commonly Used Filament Types